ptapal/DIGNUMWORDS/README.md

 - `h5_sep/` stores files generated in `h5_load.ipynb`
 - `ML.ipynb` includes Machine Learning pipeline for all combinations
 - `modality_eval.py`, `diagnostics.py` and `load_data.py` are helper functions for Machine Learning pipeline
+- `augmented_modality_eval.py` is a helper function for in-depth cross-modality investigation
 - `electrodes_eval.py` is a function which evalutes impact of electrodes/cerebral regions and draw a topomap
 - `electrodes.py` contains all constants needed for electodes and their topomaps
+- `el_reference.py` is the script which draws a topomap with referenced labels

 ### Goal